SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: INTRODUCTION

-The field of legged robotics set the stage for applications such as search and rescue, delivery, and even extraterrestrial exploration \cite{hubrobo}.
-They have shown versatility and maneuverability in locomotion \cite{anymal} and have demonstrated contact-rich tasks such as object manipulation with their own body \cite{sombolestan2022hierarchical}.
+The field of legged robotics has set the stage for applications such as search and rescue, delivery, and even extraterrestrial exploration \cite{hubrobo}.
+They have shown versatility and maneuverability in locomotion \cite{anymal} and have demonstrated contact-rich tasks such as object manipulation with their own bodies \cite{sombolestan2022hierarchical}.
 Limbed robots have further showcased grasping, using collective legs \cite{shi2021circus}, utilizing a dedicated arm \cite{fu2023deep}, or employing grasping end-effectors \cite{6094406}.
 The simultaneous interaction between locomotion and grasping, called loco-grasping, allows them to execute tasks such as carrying objects, using tools, or traversing challenging terrains \cite{gong2023legged}.
-However, current locomotive robots are not yet sufficient to convey one of the extreme cases of loco-grasping, which is free-climbing \cite{free_climb}, and it is essential for multi-limbed robots to facilitate even more versatile traversability over buildings, construction sites, or caves, etc. This includes the robots traversing over not only the continuous terrains defined in \fig{fig:environment} but also discrete environments in \fig{fig:environment}b and directionally continuous in \fig{fig:environment}c.
+However, current limbed robots are not yet sufficient to accomplish one of the extreme cases of loco-grasping, which is free-climbing \cite{free_climb}, and it is essential for multi-limbed robots to facilitate even more versatile traversability over buildings, construction sites, caves, etc. This includes not only traversing the continuous terrains defined in \fig{fig:environment} but also discrete environments in \fig{fig:environment}b and directionally continuous in \fig{fig:environment}c.

-However, achieving free-climbing raises substantial challenges.
-This domain mandates both various climbing techniques and grasping adaptability as demonstrated in \fig{fig:fig1}.
-Climbers have to consider foot placements and body stability \cite{ladder_climb}, particularly in a \textit{discrete} terrain environment such as in \fig{fig:environment}b.
-This imposes \textit{strict} loco-grasping requirements; failure in either locomotion or grasping can result in a fall and task failure.
-Hence, free-climbing robots must consider closely coupled grasping and locomotion designs as illustrated in Fig. \ref{fig:cycle}.
+However, achieving free-climbing raises substantial challenges, which mandate various climbing techniques and grasping adaptability as demonstrated in \fig{fig:fig1}.
+Climbers must consider foot placements and body stability \cite{ladder_climb}, particularly in a discrete terrain environment such as in \fig{fig:environment}b.
+This imposes \textit{strict} loco-grasping requirements: failure in either locomotion or grasping can result in a fall and mission abort.
+Hence, free-climbing robots must consider closely coupled grasping and locomotion as illustrated in \fig{fig:cycle}.